Malik-Faiz/Task/README.md

-School Management System
+# School Management System

-Overview
+## Overview

-The School Management System is a Laravel-based application designed to streamline the management of students, teachers, classes, timetables, and attendance.
+The **School Management System** is a Laravel-based application designed to streamline the management of students, teachers, classes, timetables, and attendance.
 It incorporates role-based access control to ensure that users have appropriate permissions based on their roles.

+---

-Database Setup:
+## Database Setup

-Go to the database folder in the project.
+1. Go to the `database` folder in the project.
-Locate the school_management_system_task file.
+2. Locate the `school_management_system_task` file.
-Open MySQL in XAMPP and import this file into your database.
+3. Open MySQL in XAMPP and import this file into your database.

+---

-Login Details:
+## Login Details

-Admin:
+### Admin:

-Email: admin123@gmail.com
-Password: admin123
+- **Email**: `admin123@gmail.com`
+- **Password**: `admin123`

-Teacher:
+### Teacher:

-Email: maazrehan@gmail.com
-Password: 12345678
+- **Email**: `maazrehan@gmail.com`
+- **Password**: `12345678`

+---

-Features
+## Features

-1. Role-Based Access Control
+### 1. Role-Based Access Control

-Admin:
+- **Admin**:
-Full access to all modules, including student, teacher, class, and timetable management.
+  - Full access to all modules, including student, teacher, class, and timetable management.

-Teacher:
+- **Teacher**:
-Access to their assigned class schedules and student lists.
+  - Access to their assigned class schedules and student lists.
-Ability to mark and view attendance.
+  - Ability to mark and view attendance.

+---

-2. Modules
+### 2. Modules

-a.
+#### a.
 Student Management
-Add, edit, delete, and view students.
+- Add, edit, delete, and view students.
-Assign students to specific classes.
+- Assign students to specific classes.
-Manage student details like:
+- Manage student details like:
-Name, Roll Number, Class, Date of Birth, and Parent Contact.
+  - Name, Roll Number, Class, Date of Birth, and Parent Contact.

-b.
+#### b.
 Teacher Management
-Add, edit, delete, and view teachers.
+- Add, edit, delete, and view teachers.
-Assign teachers to specific classes.
+- Assign teachers to specific classes.
-Manage teacher details like:
+- Manage teacher details like:
-Name, Email, Subject Expertise, and Contact Number.
+  - Name, Email, Subject Expertise, and Contact Number.

-c.
+#### c.
 Class Management
-Add, edit, delete, and view classes.
+- Add, edit, delete, and view classes.
-Assign a teacher and students to each class.
+- Assign a teacher and students to each class.
-Track class details, including:
+- Track class details, including:
-Class Name, Assigned Teacher, and Student List.
+  - Class Name, Assigned Teacher, and Student List.

-d.
+#### d.
 Timetable Management
-Create and manage timetables for each class.
+- Create and manage timetables for each class.
-Assign subjects, teachers, and time slots for classes.
+- Assign subjects, teachers, and time slots for classes.

-e.
+#### e.
 Attendance System
-Teachers can:
+- Teachers can:
-Mark daily attendance for their students.
+  - Mark daily attendance for their students.
-View attendance history for the current month.
+  - View attendance history for the current month.

+---

-Frontend Features
+## Frontend Features

-Admin Dashboard:
+### Admin Dashboard:

-Displays an overview of total students, teachers, and classes.
+- Displays an overview of total students, teachers, and classes.
-Provides quick links to manage modules.
+- Provides quick links to manage modules.

-Teacher Dashboard:
+### Teacher Dashboard:
-Lists assigned classes and schedules.
+- Lists assigned classes and schedules.
-Includes attendance marking functionality.
+- Includes attendance marking functionality.

+---

-Database Design
+## Database Design

-The application uses Eloquent Relationships in Laravel for efficient data handling:
+The application uses **Eloquent Relationships** in Laravel for efficient data handling:

-Users (stores admin and teacher details).
+- **Users** (stores admin and teacher details).
-Students.
-Classes.
-Subjects.
-Timetable.
-Attendance.
+- **Students**.
+- **Classes**.
+- **Subjects**.
+- **Timetable**.
+- **Attendance**.

-Key Relationships:
+### Key Relationships:
-One-to-Many:
+- **One-to-Many**:
-Class ↔ Students, Teacher ↔ Classes.
+  - Class ↔ Students, Teacher ↔ Classes.
-Many-to-Many:
+- **Many-to-Many**:
-Subjects ↔ Classes.
+  - Subjects ↔ Classes.